yyxu2019/yyxu2019.github.io/_pages/about.md

 <img src='/images/160px-Animhorse.gif' width="256">
 -->

-I am currently an associate professor with College of Computer and Information at Hohai University, China.
+I am currently an associate professor with College of Computer and Software at Hohai University, China.
 I received B.Eng. and M.Eng. degrees from Beijing Jiaotong University, Beijing, China, in 2005 and 2007, respectively, and Ph.D. degree from Nanyang Technological University, Singapore, in 2014.
-I have published more than 20 papers on image/video coding, image/video communication and resource allocation, including IEEE Trans. on Circuits and Systems for Video Technology, IEEE Trans. on Wireless Communications, IEEE Trans. on on Mobile Computing, Signal Processing: Image Communication.
+I have published more than 30 papers on image/video coding, image/video communication and resource allocation, including IEEE Trans. on Circuits and Systems for Video Technology, IEEE Trans. on Wireless Communications, IEEE Trans. on on Mobile Computing, Signal Processing: Image Communication.

 My research interests include **image/video coding, image/video communication, immersive videos, visual perception and applications**, etc.